Current courses

 • Course meeting times: Monday and Thursday 9:00-10:00am U.S. Central Time.

-• Course fee: $3,000, or $5,000 for both US101, and US102.
+• Course fee: $3,000, or $5,000 if enrolling in both US101 and US102 before 1 September.

 • Syllabus.